How do I pre-register?

 Here is what to expect at the registration check in which occurs on the Saturday prior to an event;

 All riders must check in at registration on Saturday.
 If the rider is under the age of 18, their parent or guardian will need to accompany the minor through the Registration process.
 Registration is open from 11am to 5pm.
-If you are not able to make it to registration check-in please contact Tara Polkabla at (925) 360-6011.
-If you do not contact us ahead of time, your spot may be filled by an alternate.
 The first 350 who check in to registration onsite receive a free Supercross Futures patch!

 Most often registration will be in a tent or building on the outskirts of the stadium property or adjacent to the stadium property.
 Check out your event information for venue maps and locations of registration.
 If you end up in Supercross parking, you’ve gone too far.
 Be sure to keep an eye out for the signs that say SUPERCROSS FUTURES REGISTRATION, pointing you in the right direction.